The Soul Star ⭐️ Algoritmo

 And yet they never found even the hint of a Stargate or Interdimensional Door that would take them somewhere else.
 As usual, the wondrous worm hole of science-fiction remained all fiction and no science.

-The Sages had searched for a Fifth Dimension for over a thousand years.
+The Sages had searched for a Fifth Dimension for two hundred years.
 But to the surprise of no one (except perhaps Algoancora) it was nowhere to be found.
 Perhaps they ought to have called Agoritmo The Planet of Consolation.

 ⭐️